 After baking, the marble cake is best left to stand in the mold for another 10 minutes.
 This makes it easier to release from the mold.

-Sprinkle the cooled marble cake with some powdered sugar, and you can already enjoy the this pastry at the birthday coffee.
-If you like, you may also decorate the cake with chocolate icing or vanilla frosting.
+Dust the cooled marble cake with a light coating of powdered sugar, and it’s ready to be savored during the birthday coffee.
+If you prefer, you can also adorn the cake with chocolate glaze or vanilla frosting for an added touch.

 Marmorkuchen or Marble Cake